 Fox statues are found at Inari shrines, where they act as messengers for Inari Okami, the Shinto god of fertility and farming.
-In ancient times, people believed that whenever rain fell from clear blue skies, a wedding between foxes was taking place.
-This folklore was captured in Katsushika Hokusai’s famous ukiyo-e print of the same name.
+In ancient times, people believed that whenever rain fell from clear blue skies, a wedding between foxes took place.
+This folklore is captured in Katsushika Hokusai’s famous ukiyo-e print Kitsune no Yomeiri-zu.

 Keep your eyes and ears peeled.
 I promise you will soon hear that harbinger of summer, the cicada, emanating from the trees: min min min.